davnicwil/react-frontload/README.md

   * `onMount: boolean [default true]` Toggles whether or not the frontload function should fire when the Component mounts on the client.

-  * `onUpdate: boolean [default true]` Toggles whether or not the frontload function should fire when the Component’s props update on the client.
+  * `onUpdate: boolean [default false]` Toggles whether or not the frontload function should fire when the Component’s props update on the client.

 . . . . . . . . . .